 Is there anything better than being outside on a warm summer evening?
 The warm weather and longer days make it the perfect time of year for a backyard barbecue or just some simple time hanging out at twilight and watching the fireflies.
 The only drawback?
 Summer evenings are also prime mosquito time.
-At best, mosquitoes are an annoyance and leave itchy bites.
+At best, mosquitos are an annoyance and leave itchy bites.
 At worst, they’re a public health hazard, spreading diseases like the West Nile Virus and malaria.
 Fortunately, there are some steps you can take to keep these nasty pests from interfering with your fun.

 First, you should have some understanding about mosquitos and their life cycle.
 There are four growth stages in the life of a mosquito: egg, larva, pupa, and imago.
 Do you know where the first three occur?
 Water.
 Standing water, rich with algae, bacteria and other little organisms, makes a hospitable environment for the female mosquitos to lay their eggs, confident that the offspring will have plenty of nourishment as they grow into blood-sucking adults.